Schleifner/Tiny-Wasm-Compiler-Learn/Chapter04/Readme.md

 1. Understand div instructions of Wasm and arm64.
 2. Understand the implication of two's complement on implementing div instructions.
 3. Trap mechanism of Wasm and C.
-4. Difference between b and bl instruction, ret and br instruction.